sspanak/dimmusaurus/README.md

 * Install Python linter: `pip install pycodestyle`

  You might as well install them in the project instead of globally.

+#### Frontend setup
+* Install npm 12.14+.
+* In the main project directory run: `npm install`.

+#### Python, Django and database setup
+* Install Python 3.8 by the means of your operating system.
+* Install Django 3.0
+  * Just do: `python -m pip install Django`.
+  * If you have several Django apps, you'd want to install it in a `virtualenv`.
+Check out Django docs how to do this.
+  * `gettext` is available by default in major Linux distributions, but if you don't have it, or you are using a different OS, you need to install version 0.15 or higher.
+* `pip install django-markdown-deux`: enables usage of `.md` files as templates.
+* `pip install markdown2`.
+Required for converting markdown bits from the database and by `django-markdown-deux`. _(Your Python version may include it by default)_

 ### Running